-Keep the battery-charging area clean and orderly.
+• Keep the battery-charging area clean and orderly.

 - Place your battery charger in an area where cooling air can freely circulate around the charger.
 Battery chargers can fail without proper ventilation. - Do not short out the battery terminals.
 If metal tools/parts contact the terminals simultaneously, it will create a direct short circuit.
 This may cause high heat to develop in the battery terminal/part/tool area and the battery could explode.
-To avoid the possibility of shorting out the battery terminals and creating a hazardous situation it is required to cover all exposed battery terminals and connections with appropriate insulating material such as electrical tape or tubing. - Do not charge battery at greater than the manufacturer's maximum recommended rate.
+To avoid the possibility of shorting out the battery terminals and creating a hazardous situation it is required to cover all exposed battery terminals and connections with appropriate insulating material such as electrical tape or tubing. - Do not charge battery at greater than the manufacturer's maximum recommended rate. - Never attempt to disassemble batteries or battery housing to prevent accidental puncture. - Never use tools to remove a stuck battery as they may puncture the battery.